vernemq/vernemq/docs/connect.rst

 Ruby
 ----

-We recommend to use the `Ruby-MQTT client library <https://github.com/njh/ruby-mqtt>`_.
-A simple example would look like the following:
+We recommend the `Ruby-MQTT client library <https://github.com/njh/ruby-mqtt>`_.
+A simple example looks like the following:

 .. code-block:: Ruby